-In the following guide I explain how to remove and replace damaged LCD screen in HP G50/G60/G70 notebooks.
-I’m installing a new LCD screen into a HP G50 notebook but all disassembly steps should be almost the same or at least very similar for HP G60 and G70.
+In the following guide I explain how to remove and replace damaged LCD screen on HP G50/G60/G70 notebooks.
+I’m replacing it on a HP G50 but all disassembly steps should be almost the same or at least very similar for HP G60 and G70.

-In most notebooks you can replace the LCD screen without separating the display panel from the base but not in HP G50/G60/G70.
-In order to replace LCD screen in these models we’ll have to remove the keyboard, keyboard cover and display panel.
-Let’s start replacing the screen.
+In most notebooks you can replace the screen without separating the display panel from the base but not in HP G50/G60/G70.
+In these models we’ll have to remove display panel first.

 You can find the HP spare part number in the service manual.
 I linked to service manuals at the end of this guide.

 Turn off the laptop and remove the battery.